 Section 7.
 Duties of the Immediate Past President.
 The Immediate Past President shall serve on the Nominating Committee.
 The Immediate Past President shall assume whatever duties are assigned by the President or the President-Elect and otherwise serve as a member of the Board and a member of the Executive Committee.

-ARTICLE V – EXECUTIVE DIRECTOR
+ARTICLE V – CHIEF EXECUTIVE OFFICER

-The Executive Director shall recommend and participate in the formulation of new policies and carry out administrative duties as directed and approved by the Board and specified in his or her employment contract with the organization.
-The Executive Director shall work with the Secretary-Treasurer to keep a true, complete and correct record of meetings of the Board and preserve documents belonging to the Society.
-The Executive Director shall oversee the administrative staff of the Society, which keeps an account of the Society with its members and maintains a current register of members with dates of their election to membership and preferred mailing address.
+The Chief Executive Officer shall recommend and participate in the formulation of new policies and carry out administrative duties as directed and approved by the Board and specified in his or her employment contract with the organization.
+The Chief Executive Officer shall work with the Secretary-Treasurer to keep a true, complete and correct record of meetings of the Board and preserve documents belonging to the Society.
+The Chief Executive Officer shall oversee the administrative staff of the Society, which keeps an account of the Society with its members and maintains a current register of members with dates of their election to membership and preferred mailing address.
+The Chief Executive Officer is responsible for the hiring, evaluation and termination of all staff, subject to the overall policies and budget of the Society.
 The administrative staff of the Society shall collect the dues of the Society.

-The employment of the Executive Director by the Organization will require an affirmative vote of two-thirds (2/3) of the members of the Board then in office.
+The employment of the Chief Executive Officer by the Organization will require an affirmative vote of two-thirds (2/3) of the members of the Board then in office.

 ARTICLE VI – COMMITTEES, TASK FORCES AND ACADEMIES